forcedotcom/sfdx-scanner/messages/config-command.md

 # command.examples

-- Display the current state of the Code Analyzer configuration using the default behavior: display top level configuration, display the engine and rule override settings associated with all the rules that have a "Recommended" tag; and automatically apply any existing custom configuration settings found in a `code-analyzer.yml` or `code-analyzer.yaml` file in the current folder:
+- Display the current state of the Code Analyzer configuration using the default behavior: display top level configuration, display the engine and rule override settings associated with all the rules; and automatically apply any existing custom configuration settings found in a `code-analyzer.yml` or `code-analyzer.yaml` file in the current folder:

   <%= config.bin %> <%= command.id %>

 - This example is identical to the previous one, assuming that `./code-analyzer.yml` exists in your current folder.

-  <%= config.bin %> <%= command.id %> --config-file ./code-analyzer.yml --rule-selector Recommended
+  <%= config.bin %> <%= command.id %> --config-file ./code-analyzer.yml --rule-selector all

 - Write the current state of configuration to the file `code-analyzer.yml`, including any configuration from an existing `code-analyzer.yml` file.
 The command preserves all values from the original config, but overwrites any comments:

   <%= config.bin %> <%= command.id %> --config-file ./code-analyzer.yml --output-file code-analyzer.yml

-- Display the configuration state for all rules, instead of just the recommended ones:
+- Display the configuration state for just the recommended rules, instead of all the rules:

-  <%= config.bin %> <%= command.id %> --rule-selector all
+  <%= config.bin %> <%= command.id %> --rule-selector Recommended

-- Display the configuration state associated with recommended rules that are applicable to your workspace folder, `./src`:
+- Display the configuration state associated with all the rules that are applicable to your workspace folder, `./src`:

   <%= config.bin %> <%= command.id %> --workspace ./src

 - Display any relevant configuration settings associated with the rule name 'no-undef' from the 'eslint' engine:

-  <%= config.bin %> <%= command.id %> --rule-selection eslint:no-undef
+  <%= config.bin %> <%= command.id %> --rule-selector eslint:no-undef

 - Load an existing configuration file called `existing-config.yml`, and then write the configuration to a new file called `new-config.yml`, the configuration state that is applicable to all rules that are relevant to the workspace located in the current folder:

-  <%= config.bin %> <%= command.id %> --config-file ./existing-config.yml --rule-selection all --workspace . --output-file ./subfolder-config.yml
+  <%= config.bin %> <%= command.id %> --config-file ./existing-config.yml --workspace . --output-file ./subfolder-config.yml

 # flags.workspace.summary